Skip to main content

 Linguistics BA

-The Linguistics BA will give you the tools to start answering these questions and asking some of your own.
-You’ll be introduced to past and current theories of what language is and how it is structured, both in practice and in our minds.
-You’ll explore the hundreds of different sounds found across the world’s languages.
-You’ll see how differences in language, big and small, affect how we perceive and treat people.
+In the linguistics major, you’ll be introduced to past and current theories of what language is and how it is structured, both in practice and in our minds.
+You’ll see how differences in language affect how we perceive and treat people.
 You’ll understand how language changes over time and notice examples of it happening all around you.

 View Requirements